dratul/Integrated-Circuits/README.md

 [analog multipliers and their applications](https://youtu.be/papMcmgUnaM?si=HY366qA_F3KxTrtp)

 ### Unit-04
-Digital Integrated Circuit Design: An overview, CMOS logic gate circuits basic structure, CMOS realization of inverters, AND, OR, NAND and NOR gates, Latches and Flip flops: the latch, CMOS implementation of SR flip-flops, a simpler CMOS implementation of the clocked SR flip-flop, CMOS implementation of J-K flipflops, D flip- flop circuits
+Digital Integrated Circuit Design: An overview,
+CMOS logic gate circuits basic structure,
+CMOS realization of inverters, AND, OR, NAND and NOR gates, Latches and Flip flops: the latch, CMOS implementation of SR flip-flops, a simpler CMOS implementation of the clocked SR flip-flop, CMOS implementation of J-K flipflops, D flip- flop circuits, Pass transitor logic

 ### Unit-05
 #### 555 Timer